coderefinery/manuals/instructor-tech-online.md

   * Consider investing (or getting your work to invest in) some high-quality headset or desktop audio gear.

+* "Ducking" is when the first words are silenced/quieted by noise cancellation, until it detects speaking.
+To avoid this, don't use "high" noise cancellation (as low as possible is better).
+If you need high cancellation because of background noise, switch to your headset.

 ## Screen sharing